markjnkim/es_mod/01-html/content/step-3-hero.md

 </section>
 ```

-> **Heads up**: Notice how the indentation helps communicate which elements are nested.
+> **Heads up**: The browser doesn't care if lines are indented or if every element is on the same line.
+Indentation is an organizational tool for yourself and other developers to help read and understand the code.

 Now that we have our `div` element, let's create the remaining child elements inside this form container.

 > **Pause**: Given some of the HTML elements we have learned up to this point, which element should go next?
 Let's give it a go and write some code.

-> **Hint**: Remember all the elements within the yellow box must be contained within the `div`, since they are all nested within this box.
+> **Hint**: Remember all the elements within the yellow box must be contained within the `div`, since they are all within this box.

 > **Answer**: For our heading, we have chosen the `h3` element.
 But why not the `h1` or `h4` for that matter?
-It's a bit like the Goldilocks principle, but in this case size designates importance as well as the size of the content for the heading.
-We don't want this heading to compete with the main header or the section header that use `h1` and `h2` respectively. `h3` seems to fit just right, exuding confidence, yet not overstepping its significance!

-This was chosen because we are able to use some of the browser's styling defaults to size our heading including a bold `font-weight` and a larger `font-size`.
-Get a feeling of the other possible `h` tags to get a feeling of the relative differences in size.
-Remember there are 6 in total.
+The smaller the number like an `h1` represents the scope and significance of this heading.
+The main header would receive the `h1` while the section header is designated as the `h2`.
+So since this heading is less significant, the `h3` is the right choice.
+Designating the significance of the heading is very important to screen readers to assist accessibility.

 Now let's put our content within the `h3` tags from our mock-up.
 After that is some basic text, so let's wrap that in a `<p>` tag.
 Wait a sec, what's a `<p>` tag?
-The `p` element is used to render normally styled text to a page similar to the body text of a page.
+The `p` element is used to render normal styled text to a page similar to the body text of a page.
 Hence the browser will not add font-size or font-weight to the content of this element, but will make the display property, mentioned in the last lesson, a block-level element meaning other elements will be wrapped to the next line.

 > **Rewind**: Remember `<h1>` to `<h6>` and `<p>` tags are block-level elements meaning they start on their own new line and any following elements appear on its own new line.